mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/self-hosted/pip/source.md

 You can try to replicate your issue using the [Docker setup](/setup/self-hosted/docker/).

 Also, please create an issue with detailed description in the [MindsDB GitHub repository](https://github.com/mindsdb/mindsdb/issues) so we can help you.
 Usually, we review issues and respond within a few hours.

+!!! tip "What's next?"
+    We recommend you to follow one of our tutorials or learn more about the [MindsDB Database](/sql/table-structure/).